 Nearly a quarter of a million Americans are displaced each year due to heavy rain and flooding.
 If you happen to live in an area of the country prone to heavy rain and flooding, you’ll want to know how to protect yourself, your home, and your loved ones from harm while moving to higher ground.

 Dealing with a flooded home is one of the worst things that a homeowner can experience.
 Not only may you have to leave precious belongings behind as you search for safer ground, but you might also end up returning to a total loss.
 Dealing with insurance claims and disposing of ruined possessions can be an emotionally draining process.
 While it’s impossible to predict what Mother Nature might throw at you during peak flooding season, there are some things you can do to make a potential disaster a bit smoother.
-Take these tips to heart as you prepare yourself and your family for future flooding events:
+Take these flood tips for home safety to heart as you prepare yourself and your family for future flooding events:

 1. Know the level of risk in your geographical area